Boo! Free Crochet Halloween Mug Rug Pattern

 Other Crochet Halloween Mug Rugs & Coaster Patterns:

-If you’d like to make a set of crochet Halloween coasters/mug rugs, I have some other mug rug patterns available (with more being added each week this month).
-They are all the same size and utilize the same tapestry techniques:
+If you’d like to make a set of adorable mug rugs for your Halloween home decor, I have some other mug rug patterns that are perfect for the Halloween holiday season (with more being added each week this month).

 three crochet halloween mug rugs in a flat lay with a furls odyssey crochet hook and dishie yarn